nymtech/nym/documentation/operators/src/sandbox.md

 # In case you want to save the file elswhere, change the path in '-o' flag
 ```

-2. Run your `nym-node` with an additional flag `-c` or `--config-env-file` with a path to `sanbox.env` file followed by all needed commands and options.
+2. Run your `nym-node` with an additional flag `-c` or `--config-env-file` with a path to `sandbox.env` file followed by all needed commands and options.
 For example:
 ```sh
 # this example is for nym-node in mixnode mode
 ./nym-node --config-env-file <PATH/TO/>sandbox.env run --mode mixnode